andvg3/LSDM/README.md

       --label <num_label> \
       --file_name training/sdm/output/predictions/<interaction_name>.npy
 ```
 where `sequence_name` is the name of the *human motion* and `interaction_name` is the name of the *human_pose*.
 Note that, we name human pose very closely to its corresponding human motion.
+In addition, `num_label` can be found in the fild `mpcat40.tsv`.
 For example, you can use the following command:

 2. Step 2: Visualization
 ```bash